Search Contextures Sites

 To see a quick overview of how you can customize the Excel Data Entry Form, you can watch this short video.

-There are two versions that you can download:
+There are 3 versions that you can download:

-- This version has Add and Update buttons, so you can view, edit and add records.
+- Version 1 has Add and Update buttons, so you can view, edit and add records.
 You can download a copy of the Data Entry Form and customize it to suit your data.
 The file is in Excel 2003 format, and is zipped.
 After you unzip the file and open it, enable macros, so you can use the worksheet buttons.

-- This version has Add, Update and Delete buttons, so you can view, edit, add and delete records.
-Use this one with caution!
+- Version 2 has Add, Update and Delete buttons, so you can view, edit, add and delete records.
+Use this one with caution, because the deleted records are gone forever!
 You can read the details on this version, and download the Data Entry Form With Delete Button.

 Contextures Inc., Copyright ©2013